 Changes to the terms of this notice

 We can change the terms of this notice, and the changes will apply to all information we have about you.
 The new notice will be available upon request, in our office and on our website.

 - Effective date: The effective date of this notice is Dec.
 1, 2016.

-- This notice applies to: Ohio State Brain and Spine Hospital, Dodd Rehabilitation Hospital, Ohio State Harding Hospital, Talbot Addiction Medicine, University Hospital, Ohio State Richard M. Ross Heart Hospital, University Hospital East, The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute, Ohio State Primary Care and Specialty Care Networks, Ohio State University Physicians, Inc., under an Organized Health Care Arrangement and the Nisonger Center under an Organized Health Care Arrangement.
+- This notice applies to: The Ohio State University Wexner Medical Center and Networks, Ohio State Brain and Spine Hospital, Dodd Rehabilitation Hospital, Ohio State Harding Hospital, Talbot Addiction Medicine, University Hospital, Ohio State Richard M. Ross Heart Hospital, East Hospital, The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute, Ohio State Primary Care and Specialty Care Networks, Ohio State University Physicians, Inc., under an Organized Health Care Arrangement and the Nisonger Center under an Organized Health Care Arrangement.

 - Updates to our organizations list: From time to time, we may add organizations and affiliations to our list.
 You may find the most updated list of entities that this notice covers at wexnermedical.osu.edu/privacy.

-- OSUMyChart: You may get electronic access to your own health information through OSUMyChart.
-OSUMyChart is an online service hosted by the Health System that allows you another option to access your health information.
+- MyChart: You may get electronic access to your own health information through MyChart.
+MyChart is an online service hosted by the Health System that allows you another option to access your health information.